ScientificComputingCharite/configs/docs/charite.md

 ### Apptainer-specific Variables

-The current profile is configured for **Apptainer**.
-No module needs to be loaded.
-The profile enables Apptainer automatically.
+> Another reason this profile does not work on frontend nodes is that Apptainer is only installed on compute nodes.

 ```bash
 # Control where Apptainer stores cached data and temporary working files